great-expectations/cloud/README.md

 1. [CI](./.github/workflows/ci.yml) - This workflow runs on each pull request and will update the version in `pyproject.toml` to the pre-release version if the version is not already manually updated in the PR.
 It will also run the tests and linting.

-2. [Containerize Agent](./.github/workflows/containerize-agent.yml) - This workflows runs on merge with `main` and will create a new docker image and push it to DockerHub and PyPi.
+2. [Containerize Agent](./.github/workflows/containerize-agent.yml) - This workflows runs on merge with `main` and will create a new docker image and push it to Docker Hub and PyPi.
 It uses the version in `pyproject.toml`.

 A visual representation of the workflow is shown [here](./.github/workflows/agent_release_workflows.png)